-Survey of Law, Public Safety, Corrections, and Security - (1 credit) (CTEC)
+Survey of Law, Public Safety, Corrections, and Security - (1 credit) (CTEC) 9th -12th grade

 This course introduces students to professions in law enforcement, security, corrections, and fire and emergency management services.
 Students will examine the roles and responsibilities of police, courts, corrections, private security and protective agencies of fire and emergency services.
 The course provides students with an overview of the skills necessary for careers in law enforcement, fire service, security and corrections.
+Fee for CPR certification may be required.